Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 for an interconnect.
 So UART1 (SCI) should go to the local connector and UART2 (LIN) should go to the PC104, I think.
 More info: the LIN bus requires special hardware, it's not just a serial connection.
+Yes, put a connector on there so the UART1 pins are available, maybe run to the PC104, too.

 Figure out what all the PC104 pins are supposed to do and document them.